RedHatInsights/javascript-clients/packages/notifications/README.md

 # Javascript client for Notifications API
-If you want to use [RedHatInsights/notifications-backend](https://github.com/RedHatInsights/notifications-backend) you shouldn't use get requests directly, but rather use this client to integrate with this service.
+If you want to use [RedHatInsights/notifications-backend](https://github.com/RedHatInsights/notifications-backend) you shouldn't use get requests directly, but rather use this client to integrate with the service.

 ## Install
 NPM